We are committed to ensuring that your privacy is protected.

-What we collect
+What Information we collect from you

-- Your name
+- Your Name

-- Your contact details including email address
+- Your telephone contact numbers

-- Your National Insurance number and tax details
+- National Insurance Number

 We will only process special category personal data with your explicit permission.